 06 — Miscellany.
 And now, our closing miscellany of brief items.

 After some protestors tried to disrupt the hearing by screeching "Hitler!
 Nazi!
 Bigot!
 Racist!
 Toxic masculinity!" and the rest, they got escorted out by security people.
-Senator Durbin then praised them saying, quote: "What we've heard is the noise of democracy."
+Senator Durbin then praised them saying, quote:

 No, Senator.
 Here's what the noise of democracy sounds like.
 Someone gets up and makes an argument for some policy, with supporting facts and careful attention to logic.
 Then someone else gets up and does likewise, arguing a different point of view.
 Then the generality of citizens decides which one made the better case.

 That's the noise of democracy.
 What we heard on Tuesday from those protestors was the noise of ignorance, intolerance, and anarchy.
 Sure, democracy allows that noise, preferably in some designated, fenced-off area; but democracy is no way improved by it.